 - Attention!
 Do not turn off the router before the firmware upgrade is completed.
 This may cause the device breakdown. - 1.
 Download a new version of the firmware from www.dlink.ru. - 2.
-Click the Choose/Browse2 button on the System / Firmware upgrade page to locate the new firmware file. - 3.
+Click the Choose/Browse button on the System / Firmware upgrade page to locate the new firmware file. - 3.
 Click the Update button to upgrade the firmware of the router. - 4.
 Wait until the router is rebooted (about one and a half or two minutes). - 5.
 Log into the web-based interface using the login (admin) and the current password. - 6.
-Select the Factory line in the top-page menu displayed when the mouse pointer is over the System caption. - 7.
-Wait until the router is rebooted.
-Log into the web-based interface, using the default IP address, login and password (192.168.1.1, admin, admin).
+Select the Factory line in the top-page menu displayed when the mouse pointer is over the System caption.

-2 The name of the button depends upon the web browser that you use.
+The name of the button depends upon the web browser that you use.